What is a party drug?

 When you are at a party, festival or concert, you might be offered drugs with the promise of having an even better time.
-While taking party or recreational drugs might seem fun, there are lots of risks and downsides to taking them.
+Although taking party or recreational drugs might seem fun, there are lots of risks and downsides to taking them.
 And they are usually illegal.

 Party drugs fall into three categories:

-- depressants, including gamma hydroxylbutyrate — GHB (G) and marijuana (cannabis)
+- depressants, including GHB and marijuana (cannabis)

-After taking party drugs, you might have a comedown and feel tired and irritable.
+After taking party drugs, you might have a come-down and feel tired and irritable.

 You may think you can safely manage the effects of drugs, but your drug use could have an unexpected impact on your life.